 Decreased employee retention rate

 One of the more extreme signs that employees are being overworked is an increase of employees handing in their notice.
 If your team doesn’t see an improvement in their work-life balance, then they will likely have no choice but to leave.
-This is awful, not only for your employer branding, but it will also leave you with too much work and not enough staff, risking overworking the rest of the team.
+This is awful for your employer branding, but it will also leave you with too much work and not enough staff, risking overworking the rest of the team.
 In short, overworking can quickly lead to high employee turnover.

 What can cause overworking in employees?